-Vincenzo Capozzoli is head of the digital Pole for archaeology and history of art at the University Paris 1 Panthéon-Sorbonne.
+Vincenzo Capozzoli is head of the Digital Pole for Archaeology and History of Art at Paris 1 University.
 During his

-Alain Duplouy is Reader in Greek archaeology at the Université Paris 1 Panthéon-Sorbonne.
+Alain Duplouy is a Reader in Greek archaeology at the Université Paris 1 Panthéon-Sorbonne.
 Alain received his

-Agnes Henning is one of the three heads of the Pietragalla Project.
-She is specialized on Lucanian fortified hilltop settlements with a focus on the fortification walls.
+Agnes Henning is specialized on Lucanian fortified hilltop settlements with a focus on fortification walls.
 From 2010 to 2014 she led a project on the settlement structures in ancient Lucania surveying the site of Monte Croccia.
 When not climbing in the Lucanian mountains she is a permanent Scientific Collaborator at Winckelmann-Institut of Humboldt-Universität zu Berlin and Curator of the institute’s collection of antiquities.
-She gained her PhD at Köln University with a thesis on the tower tombs of Palmyra (Syria) in 2001, awarded with the so called travelling scholarship of the German Archaeological Institute.
+She gained her PhD at Köln University with a thesis on the tower tombs of Palmyra (Syria) in 2001 and was awarded the prestigious travelling scholarship (Reißstipendium) of the German Archaeological Institute.
 In the following years Agnes held several positions at universities and research institutions in Kiel, Berlin, Heidelberg and Rome.
-Since more than 20 years she is a team member of the German excavations of ancient Selinus (Sicily).
-For further information visit her at HUB.
+For more than 20 years she has been a team member of the German excavations of ancient Selinus (Sicily).
+For further information, see her HUB page.

 Lucia is currently a Phd student at the Berlin Graduate School of Ancient Studies within the Program Ancient Objects and Visual studies.
 Her research focuses on the relation between Greek Colonies and Italic peoples in ancient Lucania.
 Since her first excavation in Pompeii in 2005, she has always been fascinated by the study of the material culture in its several aspects, and she has decided therefore to explore different archaeological contexts and populations: Western Greeks, Italics and Romans.
 She participated to several archeological fieldworks and research projects, having the chance to work for international research Institutions (i.e. Deutsches Archäologisches Institut, Humboldt-Universität zu Berlin, Bonn Universität, Leiden University, Royal Netherlands Institute in Rome, University of Cape Town).

-Gregor Schuster started working on the Pietragalla Project in 2017 and is a core member of the team since then.
+Gregor Schuster started working on the Pietragalla Project in 2017 and has been a core member of the team since then.
 He finished his Bachelor degree in cultural studies and cultural history, where he took part in several study trips to Iran, Jordan, Turkey, Italy and Israel to study the ancient history and archaeology of those countries.
 This made him change subjects for his Master in Classical Archaeology, which he studied at the Humboldt Universität zu Berlin and for an Erasmus semester at the Università degli Studi di Roma “La Sapienza”.
-During his Master studies Gregor specialized on the research on fortification architecture.
-In 2020 he successfully discussed his master thesis concerning the documentation of the two circuits of city walls surrounding the Monte Torretta di Pietragalla : “The fortifications of the South Italian hilltop settlement on Monte Torretta di Pietragalla”.
-For several years Gregor was tutoring freshman students of Classical Archaeology at the Humboldt Universität and recently started to work for the museums of the collection of antiquities in Berlin.
+During his Master studies Gregor specialized on fortification architecture.
+In 2020 he successfully defended his Master’s thesis on the documentation of the two circuits of city walls surrounding Monte Torretta di Pietragalla : “The fortifications of the South Italian hilltop settlement on Monte Torretta di Pietragalla”.
+For several years Gregor was tutoring freshman students of Classical Archaeology at the Humboldt Universität and recently started to work for Berlin Museums on their antiquities collections.

 Paloma Lorente Sebastien

-Archaeologist and funerary anthropologist, Paloma Lorente Sebastián is a member of the Pietragalla Project since the birth of the project.
+An archaeologist and funerary anthropologist, Paloma Lorente Sebastián has been a member of the Pietragalla Project since its birth.
 During her

 Guido Antinori graduated in Archaeological Sciences at Paris 1 Panthéon Sorbonne University with a direct interest in Middle Eastern Archaeology and Mesopotamian glyptic arts.
 In his dissertation, Guido studied an ancient Iranian glyptic assemblage stored in the University focusing on the employment of modern technologies by proposing the application of a relational database as an analytic tool.
 Nurturing his interest in scientific mediation, Guido obtained a second degree in “development and promotion of archaeological heritage”, with a study and related internship inscribed in the framework of the Pietragalla Project.
 From March to July 2019 he was dedicated to the establishment of a promotion program for the Project: making use of digital media, the aim was to enhance the public outreach of the Pietragalla Project.